Dr Kwong Nui Sim

 Lecturer, Centre for Academic Development

-Faculty Contact for Faculty of Graduate Research and Faculty of Humanities and Social Sciences
+Faculty Contact for Faculty of Graduate Research

 The primary role of Kwong Nui’s position is to contribute to the development and implementation of the university’s plans for digitally-enabled learning and teaching.
 Kwong Nui works as part of the CAD team, promoting the use of Information and Communication Technology (ICT) and supporting all staff members at the university with the use of ICT to promote teaching and learning.
 Kwong Nui also works in collaboration with other staff in the university who provide support within teaching and learning ICT, such as the ITS Learning and Research Technology Group.
 In addition, Kwong Nui works towards the university policy and practice in the development and provision of educational technology as well as conduct and collaborate on research into the effective and efficient applications and uses of ICT in everyday teaching and learning activities.